Features

 I began my career as an instrumentation graduate working for a manufacturing company.
 During this period, I focused on minimising human intervention in operation.
 The approach was efficiency-driven with a limited focus on reliability.

 From 2007, I worked as a plant engineering manager for major chemical manufacturing companies, responsible for the safe, day-to-day running and maintenance of production lines and other risky areas of high hazard chemical manufacturing plants.
 During this time, I adopted a more granular approach, with the aim of ensuring safety was embedded in every project I was engaged in.
-This approach helped me to prevent the loss of containment of highly hazardous chemicals at the various chemical manufacturing plants
+This approach helped me to prevent the loss of containment of highly hazardous chemicals at the various chemical manufacturing plants I worked at until 2014.

 In 2014, I decided to pursue process safety management as a career.
-I worked for safety consulting firms, helping high hazard organisations, such as petrochemical refineries and chemical manufacturers, to improve their process safety performance.
+I began working for safety consulting firms, helping high hazard organisations, such as petrochemical refineries and chemical manufacturers, improve their process safety performance.
 In my various roles over the past 15 years, I have seen high hazard organisations, such as chemical manufacturers and oil and gas companies, following a path of continuous improvement and striving hard to prevent safety incidents that could have an adverse impact on workers, people and the environment.

 Amresh K. Deshmukh, head of process safety management at British Safety Council.